commercionetwork/commercionetwork/docs/nodes/full-node-installation.md

 systemctl start commercionetworkd
 ```

-Control if the sync was started.
+Check if the sync has started.
 Use `Ctrl + C` to interrupt the `journalctl` command:
 ```bash
 journalctl -u commercionetworkd -f
 ```

-Set env of cosmovisor for you convenience
+Set the enviorment variables of cosmovisor for you convenience

 ```bash
 echo 'export DAEMON_NAME=commercionetworkd' >> ~/.profile